-Crossbred gilts must weigh at least 200 pounds with no maximum weight.
+Crossbred gilts must weigh at least 200 pounds with 340 lbs maximum weight.

-Registered breeding gilts will be shown by age, crossbreds will be shown by weight.
-Exhibitors must provide registration papers in proper naming to exhibit their gilt in a purebred class.
+Registered breeding gilts will be shown by breed first and then by age.
+Crossbred gilts and Crossbred barrows will be shown by weight.
+Registered barrows will be shown by breed and then by weight.

+Exhibitors must provide registration papers by July 1st in proper naming and with proper identification to exhibit their gilts or barrows in a purebred class.